 Today, the GM Sunraycer sits in the Smithsonian Museum of American History in Washington, D.C., a testament to the innovative minds of the times.
 The Sunraycer proved solar energy could be a viable fuel alternative.
 Only time will tell if the path the Sunraycer laid over the Outback of Australia more than two decades ago will be the swan song of a proud American company or the turning point of a new generation.

-For more information on GM's Sunraycer, solar power and other related topics, follow the links on the next page.
+For more information on GM's Sunraycer, solar power and other related topics, follow the links below.

 - Bensinger, Ken.
 "GMs Maximum Bob: Don't tell me how to make an E-car."The Los Angeles Times.
 June 28, 2008.
 (Feb.
 16, 2009) http://latimesblogs.latimes.com/money_co/2008/06/times-staff-wri.html

 - The University Corporation for Atmospheric Research.
 "Paul B. MacCready: Chairman, AeroVironment Inc., Monrovia, CA." May 26, 2004.
 (Feb 16, 2009)http://www.ucar.edu/governance/meetings/oct00/maccready.html

 - Richard, Michael Graham.
 "EV1 Electric Car: Did it Suck or Not?"
 Treehugger.com.
 July 11, 2006.
 (Feb.
 17, 2009) http://www.treehugger.com/files/2006/07/ev1_criticism.php